 The sessions can be from one hour to an hour and half or more as necessary.

-Supervision can take place in person, over the telephone or via Skype.
+Supervision can take place in person, over the telephone or via zoom.

-For any pending worries, challenges or ethical issues that may come up for you, you can have phone or Skype support between sessions and we can agree this when we discuss your needs.
+For any pending worries, challenges or ethical issues that may come up for you, you can have phone or zoom support between sessions and we can agree this when we discuss your needs.

 Supervision – group

-Group supervision can take place in person or via Skype (if the latter, please note this is audio only for group work).
+Group supervision can take place in person or via zoom.

 As a supervisor working with individuals and groups, I support transformational practice, ensuring quality is maintained and helping to tackle ethical dilemmas.
 I have a passion and commitment for providing a safe, non-judgemental yet challenging space in which to allow others to grow and learn.